Mount Misen: Seven Wonders of Misen

 This is the holy fire said to have been started by the Japanese Buddhist monk Kobo Daishi, who founded the Daishoin Temple in 806.
 It still burns today and the holy water boiled by this fire is used to treat diseases.
 This fire was used as the pilot light for the 'Flame of Peace' in Hiroshima Peace Memorial Park.
+Reikado Hall, which housed the flame, burned down in a 2026 fire.